cocos/cocos-docs/en/index.md

 > **Note**: please select the corresponding version of the manual in the upper right corner according to the version of __Cocos Creator__ you are using.

+## Product Line Overview

+After years of development, Cocos (Xiamen Yaji) has released several product lines closely related to Cocos Creator.
+To avoid confusion, a brief introduction is provided here.

+- Cocos Creator: Released in early 2016; featuring a comprehensive upgrade, it perfectly supports Web and mini-game platforms and has been validated in numerous commercial projects, making it the core product of the Cocos engine family.
+  - Cocos Creator 3.x: Refers specifically to Cocos Creator version 3.x; Version 3.0 was released in early 2021, abandoning the Cocos2d-x foundation and adopting a new high-performance cross-platform 3D kernel, marking the evolution of Cocos Creator into a comprehensive mobile 3D game engine.
+Since the foundation of 3.x has been entirely rewritten, Cocos Creator is no longer considered a direct extension and upgrade of Cocos2d-x.
+  - Cocos Creator 2.x: Refers specifically to Cocos Creator versions 1.x and 2.x, which initially inherited the native platform runtime from Cocos2d-x but went through extensive rewriting and upgrading.
+Version 2.4 was released in mid-2020, and updates ceased after the release of 2.4.12 in 2023.
+Therefore, new projects are recommended to use [the latest Cocos Creator 3.x](https://www.cocos.com/creator-download).
+- Cocos Creator 3D: Initiated in 2017, it underwent small-scale testing in China for more than a year at the end of 2019 under the name Cocos Creator 3D before being officially merged into Cocos Creator 3.0.
+Since it has been replaced by Cocos Creator 3.x for a long time and is no longer updated separately, when mentioning Cocos Creator 3D, it usually refers to the 3D capabilities of Cocos Creator itself rather than this specific version.
+- Cocos2d-x: Released in 2010, it is the most active branch of the Cocos2d community and has now ceased updates.

+Cocos Creator 3.x has gone through years of rapid development and is no longer entirely the same as Cocos Creator 2.x in terms of usage.
+Their APIs are also not fully compatible.
+Therefore, developers should pay attention to whether the documentation, APIs, and tutorials they refer to are for version 2.x or 3.x, as inconsistencies may lead to errors.

 ## Index

 - [Getting Started](getting-started/index.md)